KristiyanDinev/DevNotes/security/cors_corp_csp_explained.md

 ### CORS with Preflight Requests

-When you make a complex request (like using a DELETE method or custom headers), your browser first sends a "preflight" request using the **OPTIONS** method to check if the actual request is allowed.
+When you make a complex request (like using a **DELETE** method or custom headers), your browser first sends a "preflight" request using the **OPTIONS** method to check if the actual request is allowed.
 This is like calling a restaurant before visiting to see if they can accommodate your dietary restrictions.

 **Client Code Examples**

+**JavaScript**
 ```javascript
 // JavaScript
 fetch('https://api.example.com/users/123', {